-Capital expenditure or capital expense represents the money spent toward things that can be classified as fixed asset, with a longer term value.
+Capital expenditure or capital expense represents the money spent toward things that can be classified as fixed assets, with a longer-term value.
 As such they will be recorded under non-current assets, on the balance sheet, and they will be amortized over the years.
 The reduced value on the balance sheet is expensed through the profit and loss.

 CAPEX vs. OPEX